-Any voice commanded system should be used only in safe driving conditions following local laws and phone use.
+Any voice commanded system should be used only in safe driving conditions following all applicable laws, including laws regarding phone use.
 All attention should be kept on the roadway ahead.
 Failure to do so may result in a collision causing serious injury or death.